Pacific Crest Trail: History

 The Pacific Crest Trail was first proposed around 1932 by Clinton C. Clarke as a trail running from Mexico to Canada along the crest of the mountains in California, Oregon, and Washington.
 The original proposal was to link the John Muir Trail, the Tahoe–Yosemite Trail (both in California), the Skyline Trail (in Oregon) and the Cascade Crest Trail (in Washington).

 The Pacific Crest Trail System Conference was formed by Clarke to both plan the trail and to lobby the federal government to protect the trail.
 The conference was founded by Clarke, the Boy Scouts, the YMCA, and Ansel Adams (amongst others).
 From 1935 through 1938, YMCA groups explored the 2,000 miles of potential trail and planned a route, which has been closely followed by the modern PCT route.

-In recent years, Washington state clubwoman and educator Catherine T. Montgomery's contributions to the initial concept of the Pacific Coast Trail have been explored and she is known as the "Mother of the Pacific Coast Trail".
+In recent years, Washington state clubwoman and educator Catherine T. Montgomery's contributions to the initial concept of the Pacific Crest Trail have been explored and she is known as the "Mother of the Pacific Crest Trail".

 In 1968, President Lyndon B. Johnson defined the PCT and the Appalachian Trail with the National Trails System Act.
 The PCT was then constructed through cooperation between the federal government and volunteers organized by the Pacific Crest Trail Association.
 In 1993, the PCT was officially declared finished.

 The Trust for Public Land has purchased and conserved more than 3000 acre along the Pacific Crest Trail in Washington.
 Consolidation of this land has allowed for better recreational access as well as greater ease to manage conservation lands.

 A bicycle touring route has been developed to parallel the PCT on paved and unpaved roads.